jguardiolagarcia/me/zet/20220620115600/README.md

-# HOWTO MAKE A ZETTEL
+# HOW TO MAKE A ZETTEL
 ## second title
 unordered list: